WHO again considers declaring monkeypox a global emergency - The Boston Globe

 “We see here (in Congo) very quickly, after three to four days, visible lesions in people exposed to monkeypox,” Mbala said, adding that someone with so many visible lesions is unlikely to go out in public, thus preventing further transmission.

-But in countries including Britain and the U.S., doctors have observed some infected people with only one or two lesions, often in their genitals.
+But in countries including Britain and the United States, doctors have observed some infected people with only one or two lesions, often in their genitals.

+He said different approaches in different countries will likely be needed to stop the global outbreak, making it challenging to adopt a single response strategy worldwide, like those for Ebola and COVID-19.

+“It does not make sense to just control the outbreak in Europe and America, because you will then still have the (animal) source of the outbreak in Africa,” said Ogoina, who sits on WHO’s monkeypox emergency committee.

 Advertisement